geopm/geopm/service/docs/source/geopm_pio_nvml.7.rst

 Requirements
 ^^^^^^^^^^^^

 To use the GEOPM NVML signals and controls GEOPM must be compiled against the NVML libraries and must be run on a system with hardware supported by NVML.
+To compile against the NVML libraries geopm must be configured using the --enable-nvml flag.
+The optional --with-libnvml flag may be used to indicate the path of the required libraries.

 Signals
 -------